davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ![MQTT Binding install](mqtt-broker-create2.png "MQTT Binding install")

+#### Broker Connection Status

+A broker connection can fail for many reasons.
+May it be wrong credentials, a denied tcp connection (i.e. firewall), a maximum connection limit or just the wrong IP and Port configuration parameters.

+The former MQTT implementation knew about the reason as well, but at that time could only log any problem.

+The reason is now directly presented to you via the Thing status.

+This also means, the status is available for the automation rule engine to e.g. react on a failing broker connection.

+### Embedded MQTT Broker

 To wrap it up: MQTT can be enabled for your network by

 1. installing an MQTT broker,